sparklemotion/nokogiri.org/docs/tutorials/installing_nokogiri.md

 - Linux `aarch64-linux` (req: `glibc >= 2.29`) including musl/Alpine
 - MacOS `x86_64-darwin` and `arm64-darwin`
 - Windows `x86-mingw32`, `x64-mingw32`, and `x64-mingw-ucrt`
-- Java any platform running JRuby 9.3 or higher
+- Java platforms running JRuby 9.3 or higher

 To determine whether your system supports one of these gems, look at the output of `bundle platform` or `ruby -e 'puts Gem::Platform.local.to_s'`.